gt3/retake/README.md

 ## Docmentation

 API documentation will be available soon.
-In the meantime try out the test suite.
+Try out the test suite for more thorough examples.

-## Credits
+## Research Credits

 - Rich Hickey for Transducers
 - Gérard Huet for Zippers